-Soil nailing did not gain popularity until the 1970s when engineers started to realize that the technique could offer an effective, robust and economic reinforcing system for a variety of ground conditions.
-More importantly, the track record has been excellent in that no major collapses have been reported in properly designed and well constructed soil-nailed structures so far.
-Considerable experience and knowledge of the technique have been gained in the past few decades through systematic technical development work comprising laboratory tests, numerical modeling, physical modeling, site trials and field monitoring covering design and construction practices.
+Soil nailing did not gain popularity until the 1970s when engineers started to realize that the technique could offer an effective, robust, and economical reinforcing system for a variety of ground conditions.
+More importantly, the track record has been excellent in that no major collapses have been reported in properly designed and well-constructed soil nailed structures so far.
+Considerable experience and knowledge of the technique have been gained in the past few decades through systematic technical development work comprising laboratory tests, numerical modeling, physical modeling, site trials and field monitoring covering design, and construction practices.

 Soil Nailing: A Practical Guide consolidates the experience and advances made in the development and use of the soil nailing technique and encourages a wider adoption of the technique by practitioners.
-The book is intended for use by postgraduate students, researchers and practising civil and geotechnical engineers, who wish to have a more in-depth and fundamental understanding of the theory and practice behind the technique.
-It presents the basic principles of the technique as well as state-of-the-art knowledge and recommended standard of good practice in respect of design, construction, monitoring and maintenance of soil-nailed structures.
+The book is intended for use by postgraduate students, researchers, and practicing civil and geotechnical engineers, who wish to have a more in-depth and fundamental understanding of the theory and practice behind the technique.
+It presents the basic principles of the technique as well as state-of-the-art knowledge and recommended standard of good practice in respect of design, construction, monitoring, and maintenance of soil nailed structures.

 Table of Contents

 1. Introduction.
-2. Fundamentals and Concepts.
-3. Site Investigation.
-4. Design and Analysis.
+2. Fundamentals and concepts.
+3. Site investigation.
+4. Design and analysis.
 5. Durability.
-6. Pullout Resistance.
+6. Pullout resistance.
 7. Construction.
-8. Monitoring and Maintenance.
-9. International Standards of Good Practice.
-Appendix A. Worked Examples
+8. Monitoring and maintenance.
+9. International standards of good practice.
+Appendix A. Appendix B. Index.